On the Uniqueness of Solutions for the Basis Pursuit in the Continuum: Introduction

 \section{Introduction}

-In recent years, total-variation (in the sense of measure) regularization techniques have proved to be very fruitful to solve continuous-domain linear inverse problems with a sparsity prior.
-These techniques rely on solid theoretical foundations~\cite{Candes2013Super,Bredies2013inverse,Duval2015exact,Unser2017splines,boyer2019representer,Unser2019native}, but also on many algorithmic advances~\cite{Bredies2013inverse,boyd2017alternating,gupta2018continuous,denoyelle2019sliding,flinth2019linear}, and have data-science applications~\cite{boyd2017alternating,courbot2019sparse,courbot2020fast,simeoni2021functional}.
+In recent years, total-variation\footnote{ In this paper, the ``total variation'' is understood in the sense of measure theory and should not be confused with the concept of BV functions \cite{rudin1992nonlinear}.} (TV) regularization techniques have proved to be very fruitful to solve continuous-domain linear inverse problems with a sparsity prior.
+They provide a general framework for the the recovery of sparse continuous-domain signals (\emph{e.g.}, Dirac streams or splines) from possibly corrupted finite-dimensional measurements.
+Such techniques rely on solid theoretical foundations~\cite{de2012exact,Candes2013Super,Bredies2013inverse,Duval2015exact,Unser2017splines}, but also on many algorithmic advances~\cite{Bredies2013inverse,boyd2017alternating,flinth2019linear}, and have found various data-science applications~\cite{boyd2017alternating,courbot2019sparse,courbot2020fast,simeoni2021functional}.
 It is well known that their discrete-domain counterparts (\emph{i.e.}, $\ell^1$ regularization methods) lead to variational problems whose solutions are not necessarily unique~\cite{Tibshirani2013lasso}.
 Our goal in this paper is to provide a systematic study of the uniqueness and of the main properties of the solutions of the total-variation norm minimization problem when the low-frequency Fourier coefficients of the signal are prescribed.